kavezo/ZipZap/README.md

 running mitmproxy and my iPhone 6 trying to get through it.
 Try googling any errors you have with mitmproxy; it may or may not help.
 In the future I might move off of mitmproxy and find a different solution.

+If you have trouble, check the original Reddit post -- the comments have a lot of common problems and ways people resolved them.
+Also, the official Magia Record discord has some amazing volunteers helping debug in the #en-closure channel right now.

 ---
 ### Porting over your existing data

+#### The easy way
+Start the server and connect your phone to it.
+Use the transfer button, and put your info in.
+This will erase your data on the real server, though, so you'll have to transfer it back if you still want to play it on your device.

+#### The standalone way
+If you have trouble getting the server running, we're going to have a script up shortly that doesn't require an mitmproxy connection to transfer data.
+Stand by.

+#### The old way
 On Windows, if you have Python 3.8 installed, run getUserData.bat.
 You can close the browser window that pops up, but not the command line.